ANG78/Proof-Of-Concept-Async/README.md

 1) how many threads working regarding the number of calls.
 2) order of execution of methods involved
-3) time elapsed as per cases to be defined by the user
+3) time elapsed by each method
-4) what if the method async invocated fihish before or later
-5) ...
+4) ...

 ![alt text](capture1.png)